-Cats are not allowed to eat oranges and other citrus fruits because of the essential oils and psoralens.
+Cats cannot eat oranges and other citrus fruits because of the essential oils and psoralens.
 These could cause diarrhea, vomiting, and stomach acidity.
 Depression and photosensitivity can also be possible effects of overfeeding.

-You can aid digestion and expel toxins with one small serving at a time because too much could lead to loose bowels.
+You can aid digestion and expel toxins with broccoli.
+However, feed one small serving at a time because too much could lead to loose bowels.
 This is a good diet ingredient for indoor cats.

 Even though carrots are fine, you should only feed them cooked carrots because raw sticks would be too hard to chew and digest.
 They are also a good source of vitamin A to help your cats improve their eyesight.